-MUS 201 - Music Appreciation
+MUS 201 Music Appreciation

 A course where the novice can learn, without going into music history, the basic mechanics of all types of music ranging from classical to rock.
 The course emphasizes what to listen for and to identify factors that influence music (politics, religion, technology, philosophy, etc.).
 Examples of various arts are used to clarify fundamental concepts for those who have no experience in the field of music.
 (Open to all students.)

-Prerequisite: None 3 Semester hour(s) Illinois Articulation Initiative (IAI): F1 900 Lecture/Lab Hours: 3 lec/week
+Prerequisite: None 3 Semester Hour(s): 3 hour(s) Lecture / Lab Hours: 3 lec/week